The finally named AEW video game, AEW Fight Forever, is still in development, but it could be closer to its release date than many expected.

-When AEW Games launched back in November of 2020, one of their massive announcements was the reveal that an AEW Console Game was already in development.
+When AEW Games launched back in November of 2020, one of their massive announcements was the reveal that an AEW Video Game was already in development.

 All Elite Wrestling was only founded at the beginning of 2019, and didn't find their home on TNT as a weekly staple of cable television until October of that year.